-holds, by mailing a "Notice of Appraised Value".
+The timing of the protest process is quite simple.
+Each year, the DCAD appraises the value of all homes in the county based on properties' market values as of January 1st.
+The DCAD shares the proposed values with homeowners through its website and, for most households, by mailing a "Notice of Appraised Value".
 Households have a month from the notification date to file a protest.
 DCAD's notifications include estimated taxes, which are based on each property's proposed value.
 The term "estimated" is used to connote that, technically, property tax rates are determined later in the year, so the county uses the prior year's jurisdictional tax rates to estimate taxes due in the Notice of Appraised Value.
 In practice, tax rate changes are uncommon so the approximation error is often negligible.
-In any case, these estimated taxes are the relevant object of study, as they represent the subjects' expectations at their time of deciding whether to protest.17 In 2020, DCAD presented the proposed values on May 15th; as a result, the deadline to protest was June 15th.
+In any case, these estimated taxes are the relevant object of study, as they represent the subjects' expectations at their time of deciding whether to protest.
+In 2020, DCAD presented the proposed values on May 15th; as a result, the deadline to protest was June 15th.

 One key feature of this setting that is important for the interpretation of the results is that there is significant ambiguity in estimating market values.
 Because conducting full in-person appraisals is prohibitively expensive, the DCAD has to come up with its best guess for the market value of each property using statistical models and large datasets (e.g., recent home sales).
 The imperfections in these estimates are perhaps best illustrated by publicly-available data from websites such as Zillow.com and Redfin.com.
 When these companies publish estimates of the market value for the same property, their estimates tend to differ significantly, especially if that property has not been on the market recently.
-This ambiguity in market values leaves room for the owners to complain about the DCAD's value assessments.18 In a sense, households are not really "correcting" estimates that are obviously wrong.
+This ambiguity in market values leaves room for the owners to complain about the DCAD's value assessments.19 In a sense, households are not really "correcting" estimates that are obviously wrong.
 Instead, they are simply presenting a data point (e.g., the sales price of a neighboring home) to support their protest.